pawanit17/mongodb-mastery/README.md

 		}
 	])

+### Points to note
+1. Since the connected data is in the same Document, the number of READ operations will be reduced.
+2. Sometime this approach can load the data that is not necessary.
+For example, to know what all Products are available in the inventory, in the example above, the reviews are also returned.
+This is not necessary strictly for our usecase.
+3. Keep an eye on the 16MB document size limit for MongoDB.
+4. To fix point 2, we can use subset design pattern.
+This is nothing but splitting the Document into two collections. `Reviews` could be a collection of its own with `Products` being the other collection.
+And using a JOIN, we can get the total result.
+But this usually increases the load time and the maintenance times.

 ## Referencing Documents
 For example, if there is a sale going on in Amazon, then they would be something like the following:
 1. 10% off on HSBC Net Banking